 Dolton Trustee Andrew Holmes fired as crisis responder after sex assault allegations

-Dolton village trustee and prominent community activist Andrew Holmes has been fired from his job as a crisis responder for a nonprofit following sexual assault allegations.
+Dolton village trustee and prominent community activist Andrew Holmes, who has been accused of sexual assault, has been fired from his job as a crisis responder for a nonprofit.

 Holmes was terminated from Chicago Survivors in April when the group said it learned of the allegations detailed in a lawsuit filed that month.